 The expense for any entity that bids on the CFP will be significant.
 Another round of conference realignment may be on the horizon.
 Plenty of other sports properties will be up for bid as well (NASCAR, NFL and ‘Monday Night Football,’ MLB all by 2024 at the latest).
 Any streaming/broadcast/cable company must choose wisely on how to spend its money.

-that the Big 12 could earn an extra $1 billion by expanding by as many as four teams.
+CBS Sports reported in 2016 that the Big 12 could earn an extra $1 billion by expanding by as many as four teams.
 The Big 12 eventually decided there were no desirable teams for expansion.
 It also decided it didn’t want to antagonize its TV partner.

 For all the breathless analysis of why the playoffs should expand to an eight-team format, there’s an essential truth that generally gets brushed over.
 There are almost never any seasons where eight teams deserve to be in a legitimate conversation about national titles.
 Hell, most years there aren’t even five.

 So, Dodd’s point about a mediocre mid-major grabbing a guaranteed spot is a legitimate one.
 But ESPN’s concern probably goes farther than that.
 What happens when, say, a four-loss Northwestern team pulls the upset in a conference championship game and makes the playoff field?

 This is the problem you have with determining participants through a hybrid of subjective/objective criteria coupled with P5 conference championship games.
 The inevitable result is there will be teams left out that are clearly better than some of those admitted, with the attendant grumbling about the unfairness of the system.

 Sort of what some like to pretend exists now.
 The thing is, the ones complaining aren’t paying for the privilege of doing so.
 (Not to mention currently there is no risk of a mediocre team crashing the semis.)